alxarch/basex-standalone/README.md

 Download the latest version from [here](http://files.basex.org/releases)

-Alternatively `org.basex.BaseX` class must be available to java system-wide.
+Alternatively `org.basex.BaseX` class must be available to java system-wide (i.e. by setting the CLASSPATH environment variable).

-Other useful jar files are:
+Other useful files to include to the classpath are:

 - [tagsoup](http://ccil.org/~cowan/XML/tagsoup/) For HTML parsing
 - [saxon](http://www.saxonica.com/welcome/welcome.xml) For XSLT transforms and XSD validations